EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 ## The Problem

-The [previos PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is limited and does not allow you to customize Excel files in the following ways:
+In the [current PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) it is difficult to implement the following scenarios:

 - customize cells
-- customize the workbooks and worksheets
+- customize workbooks and worksheets
+- export the Fields Panel
 - export additional sheets with custom data
-- export the Fields Panel
 - use custom formats
-- display load indicator
+- export progress indicator
 - protect cells and sheets

 ## The Proposed Solution